 Many people see the new calendar year as a wealth of opportunities and a chance to change for the better.
 However, it can be a worrisome time if you work in higher education.
 You know how hard your institution works to attract, teach, and retain students.
-It is devastating to hear that all your time, money, and effort goes to waste when 1 out of every 3 first year students don’t return for a second year.
+It is devastating to hear that all your time, money, and effort go to waste when 1 out of every 3 first-year students don’t return for a second year.

 That is not an ideal ROI, and you now need to spend more money recruiting their replacements.

 We’ve already explained how digital marketing can increase student retention rates, but did you know the by leveraging organic search, digital marketing can decrease your blended cost per lead?